 Jennifer (Jenn) Forsthoefel is the Director of the Writing Center and Assistant Professor of English at Augsburg University.
 She is originally from Tallahassee, Florida and spent many years in Atlanta, Georgia completing her graduate work before moving to Minneapolis.
 She has a PhD in Rhetoric and Composition with a focus on Writing Center Studies.
 She been teaching and tutoring writing since 2007 and has presented her research at regional, national, and international conferences.
 Her current research focuses on the impact of writing centers on the culture of writing on SLAC campuses.
 In her spare time, Jenn loves spending time with friends, listening to podcasts, watching bad reality television, and searching for the best burrito in town.

-Lydia Anderson is a junior majoring in Social Work with minors in Religion and Psychology.
-She is also an intern at the Salvation Army in Minneapolis.
+Lydia is a graduate student in Social Work.
 In her free time, she enjoys listening to music (genre-fluid) and traveling with friends.
 She hopes to be a foster care worker with great memories to look back on after graduating from Augsburg..

 Katelynn is a mathematics major in her sophomore year.
 In her free time, she likes reading manga or dystopian books and listening to 90s rock and progressive metal.
 Her favorite color is blue, her favorite band is System of a Down, and she has a black cat named Lafayette.
 She hopes to work in the finance field once she graduates.

 Charity is a Secondary Education Communication Arts/Literature major in her third year at Augsburg.
 She plans to become an English teacher, so she looks forward to working with students and helping them feel more comfortable and confident in their writing.
 In her spare time, you could find her spending time with her sisters, browsing the Goodwill book section, or listening to Taylor Swift songs